 GPU

 On the other hand, a mid-end GPU and a budget GPU will be lighter.
-The weight of a high-end GPU can be as much as 1.5 Kg (3.3 lbs.), which is as much as the weight of the motherboard.
-A mid-end GPU’s weight may lie around 0.6 Kg (1.3 lbs.).
-However, a budget GPU’s average weight can be as low as 0.18 Kg (0.4 lbs.).
+A high-end GPU can weigh as much as 1.5 Kg (3.3 lbs.), while a mid-end GPU may weigh around 0.6 Kg (1.3 lbs.).
+However, a budget GPU’s average weight can be as low as 0.18 Kg (0.4 lbs).

 Do PCs Without GPU Weigh Considerably Less?

 As mentioned above, the weight of the GPU lies somewhere around 1.5 Kg to 0.18 Kg.
 To answer the question, the PC’s weight may be around 4.5 Kg to 13.6 Kg (10 lbs. to 30 lbs.).
-This leads us to conclude that, yes, without a GPU, you may notice a significant reduction in your PC tower’s weight.
+Therefore, you may notice a significant weight reduction in your PC tower without a GPU.

 Low power supply and budget PSU may weigh around 1.13 Kg (2.5 lbs.).
-As you’ll go higher to a higher power-supplying high-end PSU, you’ll be able to find that it can weigh as much as 2 Kg (5 lbs.).
-You can also read our article “How To Check Insufficient Power Supply” to spot any ongoing issues in your PSU.
+As you go higher to a more intense power-supplying PSU, you’ll be able to find that it can weigh as much as 2 Kg (5 lbs.).
+So, know how much power a gaming PC uses to pick the right PSU for your setup.
+Also, PSU lasts five to ten years, so you can replace it before it halts functioning.

 RAM

+RAM modules are generally lightweight, but the total weight increases with the number of sticks installed.
 You can find the newer RAM sticks with pre-installed RGB to enhance your build’s overall look.
-Depending on the type of RAM and factors mentioned above, the weight of your RAM may range from 28 grams (0.06 lbs.) to 127 grams (0.28 lbs.).
+Depending on the type of RAM and factors mentioned above, the overall weight may range from 28 grams (0.06 lbs.) to 127 grams (0.28 lbs.).

 Hard Drive